-I. Introduction
+1. Introduction

 Nowadays, a useful technique to compose computational systems is the architectural pattern.
-It expresses an organization or structural scheme, foreseeing a set of predefined subsystems, specifying its responsibilities and including rules and general principles to their organizations and relationships [BUSCHMANN et al 1996].
-In fact, as general principle, the proposition of an architectural patterns is not a simple task, once it is needed a trade-off between efficiency in the performance of the instances and generality of the solution.
+It expresses an organization or structural scheme, foreseeing a set of predefined subsystems, specifying its responsibilities and including rules and general principles to their organizations and relationships [6].
+In fact, as general principle, the proposition of an architectural patterns is not a simple task, once a trade-off between efficiency in the performance of the instances and generality of the solution is needed.